joelr/developer.everydayhero.com/content/metadata.md

 ### Parameters

 token : _required_ **string**<br/>
+Scope for the data specified.

 key : _required_ **string**<br/>
+The key you would like to add for this type.

 type : _required_ **string**<br/>
+The object type (Page, Campaign, etc).

 description : _required_ **string**<br/>
+Describe what values for this key should represent.

 ### Example